 A McKenzie Friend primarily assists the litigant in person, but can operate when solicitors are acting as well.
-This might seem strange, however when delivering a legal case of course you have the legal arguments, but equally you have the social issues as well.
-Further you might want you own expert negotiator in bed with your legal team and explain matters as they are being delivered in court.
+This might seem strange, however when delivering a legal case, of course you have the legal arguments, but equally you have the social issues as well.
+Further you might want your own expert negotiator in bed with your legal team and explain matters as they are being delivered in court.

 This person does not need to be legally qualified, as the crucial point is that litigants in person are entitled to have assistance, lay or professional, unless there are exceptional circumstances.

 Their role was set out most clearly in the eponymous 1970 case McKenzie v McKenzie.

 Although in many cases a McKenzie Friend may be an actual friend, it is often the case that someone with knowledge of the area, and the trend is heavily in favour of admitting McKenzie Friends.
 They may be liable for any misleading advice given to the litigant in person but that advice is not covered by professional indemnity insurance.

 The role is distinct from that of a next friend or of an amicus curiae.